-I know lots of people do this (maybe you’re one of them?) but I hadn’t made the jump yet!
-I finally decided to give it a try: I made my own Homemade Almond Milk.
+A few years ago, I decided to give it a try and I made my own Homemade Almond Milk.
 I was a bit scared at first, but as it turns out, it’s ridiculously easy!
 I’m not sure why we always think that making our own food is so complicated, because it’s not! 🙂

 If you don’t have a high speed blender, and you’re interested in using your food processor, here’s how I did it.
-First, I put my soaked almonds in my mini food processor with a little bit of water, and I pulsed until it was fairly smooth (water was seeping everywhere around! lol), then I transferred to a large/deep bowl and added the rest of the water and I finished grinding everything with my hand-held immersion blender.
+First, I put my soaked almonds in my mini food processor with a little bit of water, and I pulsed until it was fairly smooth, then I transferred to a large/deep bowl and added the rest of the water and I finished grinding everything with my hand-held immersion blender.
 Then I used a sieve covered with a clean cheese cloth to catch the milk in a large bowl underneath.
 I kept the pulp, dried it out and used it in pancakes, no waste!
 It is possible in a food processor, but a lot easier in a blender.

-- 1 cup raw unsalted organic almonds, soaked in spring or filtered water for 10-15 hours (ideally, change the water after a few hours)
+- 1 cup raw unsalted organic almonds soaked in spring or filtered water for 8-10 hrs